dasimmet/zcomplete/README.md

 # zcomplete

-a python argcomplete inspired completion engine for zig argument parsers
+a python argcomplete inspired completion engine for zig argument parsers.
+Works like this:

 - Generate a separate .wasm version of your program's argument parser
 - embed `wasm` in a special `zcomplete` ELF section using linker script
-- extract and instanciate `wasm` with `zware` -> pass in the arguments
+- extract and instanciate `wasm` with `zware` -> pass in the current command line and the current arg to be completed
 - evaluate the response and generate bash completion
 - SUCCESS!